oracle-quickstart/oci-cloudnative/deploy/basic/README_MSZ.md

 - Run `terraform init` to init the terraform providers
 - Run `terraform apply` to create the resources on OCI

-You can also include Web Application Firewall (WAF), DNS or other components as desired.
-Note that a public certificate will be required for WAF, and thus requires a DNS zone be created.
-See below for more specific instructions.
+*OPTIONAL* - You can also include Web Application Firewall (WAF), DNS or other components as desired.
+Note that additional requirements exist in order to use these features:
+- A publicly available domain name with control over sub-domains
+- You must not select the "always free" option because WAF and DNS are not available in always free
+- WAF requires a public SSL Certificate, which is generated via Let's Encrypt (see below)

+The additional networking that can be added results in an architecture like this:

 ![MuShop Basic Infra MSZ Demo](../../images/basic/00-Topology-v1.2.0.MSZ-demo.svg)

 ### Enabling DNS, Certificates and WAF

-The following combinations are available:
+The following combinations are available.
+Each of these combinations adds to the previous one.
+By default, there are no advanced networking options enabled, and the free tier will imply only the first combination:
-- No DNS, No Certificate, no WAF (default)
+- Free tier only - No DNS, No Certificate, no WAF (default)
 - DNS domain only, no SSL Listener
 - DNS domain with Let's Encrypt Certificate and SSL Listener
 - DNS domain with WAF and SSL only (no HTTP) - access to internal LB is restricted